ksu-cs-textbooks/cis300/content/appendix/vs/nunit.md

 displayed, so that you can tell what line of code threw the exception.
 Finally, you can run the debugger on the test itself by right-clicking on the test and selecting "Debug".
-This will allow you to debug your code using the techniques describe in the section, "[The Debugger"](/appendix/vs/debugger).
+This will allow you to debug your code using the techniques describe in the section, ["The Debugger"](/appendix/vs/debugger).

 {{% notice tip %}}